-Many biopics, from made for tv movies to big budget blockbusters, use flashback as a creative device.
+Many biopics, from made-for-tv movies to big-budget blockbusters, use flashbacks as a creative device.
 At one extreme you have The Iron Lady, where almost every other scene is the elderly Thatcher remembering her rise and fall.
 Then there’s the TV movie like Coco Chanel, where flashbacks are used intermittently to show a character still in her prime remembering how she got where she was while preparing a show.

 We start out finding Wilberforce ill, and the doctor has prescribed rest.
 Perhaps the stress of political failure has made Wilberforce ill.
 So, the great Wilfred Wilberforce tries to stay away from politics, to resist the flashbacks to his political life.